 Paying people properly is crucial to workforce management.
 But it goes beyond releasing pay on time.
-It’s about compensating workers according to the work they do and adhering to all the wage laws that apply — and there are many that organisations need to navigate.
+It’s about compensating workers according to the work they do and adhering to all the wage laws that apply — and there are many that Australian organisations need to navigate.

 Andrew Stirling, head of product compliance at Tanda, sheds light on what companies need to know about complying with wage laws, the real cost of failure to comply and the different ways organisations can meet requirements under varying rules and regulations.

 Setting a compliance strategy